HOW TO PREPARE FOR LONG TERM TRAVEL

 - I TALKED TO MY BANK ABOUT MY LONG-TERM TRAVELS – I informed my bank (BPI) about my long-term travel plans.
-I replaced my old credit card, which would have expired in early 2019 with a new one.
+I replaced my old credit card, which would have expired in early 2019, with a new one.
 Aside from that, I also replaced my old Cirrus card with an EMV enabled Mastercard.
-With this, I can withdraw in any ATMs around the world, as long as it has a Mastercard logo (I only encountered a problem in Bulgaria and Nicaragua with this card, but overall it was really handy).
+With this, I can withdraw from any ATMs worldwide, as long as it has a Mastercard logo (I only encountered a problem in Bulgaria and Nicaragua with this card, but overall it was convenient).

-- I APPLIED FOR AN INDIAN E-VISA – This was the easiest visa application that I had and they granted it in less than 24 hours.
+- I APPLIED FOR AN INDIAN E-VISA – This was the most straightforward visa application I had, and they granted it in less than 24 hours.

 - I HAD A GENERAL HEALTH CHECKUP – I did this while I still had my health card from my work.
-The tests were: X-ray test, blood test, internal organs check, and HIV test, Aside from that, I made sure to get all the prescriptions from a doctor for all the antibiotics I will need.
-I got paranoid after the deadly traveler’s diarrhea I experienced during my first trip to India, so I made sure that I had all the necessary medicines to combat it (It saved me when I contracted it in Mexico again).
+The tests were: X-ray test, blood test, internal organs check, an HIV test.
+Besides that, I made sure to get all the prescriptions from a doctor for all the antibiotics I will need.
+After the deadly traveler’s diarrhea, I got paranoid during my first trip to India, so I made sure that I had all the necessary medicines to combat it (It saved me when I contracted it in Mexico again).

 1 WEEK BEFORE TRAVELING

 - DESPEDIDA WITH FAMILY AND FRIENDS – Since I planned to be away for a long time, I made sure to visit my closest friends and family and had bonding moments with them.
-Good thing I did, because my initial 8-month trip now turned into more than a yearlong journey and may extend indefinitely.
+It’s a good thing I did because my initial 8-month trip now turned into more than a year-long journey and may extend indefinitely.